 Come and visit Shamrock on Cotehele Quay.
 You'll be able to see her during her conservation and every time you visit, have a cuppa in the tea-room or make a donation you're helping us carry out our conservation work.

-We urgently need funds to continue the restoration work, so if you can please donate to the Saving Shamrock appeal, where your donation will go directly to funding the restoration work she so desperately needs.
+We urgently need funds to continue the restoration work, so if you can please donate to the Saving Shamrock appeal, where your donation will go directly to funding the work she so desperately needs.

 You can read about her history and learn more about the conservation project being carried out by the National Trust on her blog here.